Failure is healthy.

 There is a distinct difference between attempting something and failing, and failure as a character flaw.
 An attempt is an action, and therefore exists at a remove from the individual.
 It isn’t something they are, it is something they did.
 The action can be assessed, adjusted, and retaken with a better approach.
 A character flaw, on the other hand, is deeply personal.
 It is tethered to self-worth and can obscure future behaviors.
 It is necessary that parents teach their children the difference.

 Adolescents develop at a dizzying rate.
 The behavioral patterns they establish at this stage will shadow their future endeavors.
 Parents of teens need to take special care to model what healthy failure looks like.
 Or rather, not model what unhealthy failure looks like.
 Success is achieved through trying, and trying almost always ends in failure.
 This is a powerful message.
 Nothing worthwhile comes with ease.
-Life is full of obstacles and problems that need to be solved – sometimes life is flat-out hard.
+Life is full of obstacles and problems that need to be solved.
+Sometimes life is flat-out hard.

 By teaching teens to embrace failure, not as a defeat, but as a process towards a greater purpose, you give them something incredibly valuable.
 You give them freedom.
 Freedom to make mistakes.
 Freedom to take ownership of who they are – and what they become.
+It’s important to encourage your child to get involved with extracurricular activities, focusing on the process over the result.

 The notion that everyone gets a participation trophy has become standard practice in our culture.
 There’s a fine line between attempting to boost self-esteem and minimizing self-worth.
 Failure can be a great teacher.
 Allowing your teens to fail in certain endeavors will not only allow them to grow from the experience but will teach them how to pick themselves up and try again.